 This walk linking the 2 villages of Broadford and Ashford provides a variety of terrain, views and ambience.

-On exiting the lake continue until you reach the second section of Coillte forestry which will lead you down a country lane until you exit to overlook stunning views of Limerick as far as Knockfierna, the Ballyhouras and beyond.
+Go left, following the yellow arrows and shortly enter the second section of Coillte forest which will lead you down a country lane until you exit to overlook stunning views of Limerick as far as Knockfierna, the Ballyhouras and beyond.

 The final section of the walk leads you down the Cobs Road to the village of Ashford, part of the parish of Killeedy where St. Ita founded a monastery in the 6th century.
 Enjoy your walk.

 Difficulty – Strenuous